 Cross a stream and proceed downhill to where Buckabear Pond meets the Clinton Reservoir, passing a Beaver dam on your left (formerly the Clinton West/HT Trails) at 30.5 miles.
 Turn right, and follow a dirt road along the Clinton Reservoir on the BWC/HT (formerly the white-blazed Clinton West/HT) for 0.8 mile to where the HT turns right, leaving the dirt road and the BWC at 31.3 miles.

 In the next 2.1 miles, you will cross two woods roads and some well-preserved stone walls to reach Dunker Pond.
-Follow the stream out of Dunker Pond a short distance, then turn right to cross the stream, which has steep banks.
+Follow the stream out of Dunker Pond a short distance, then turn right and cross the stream on a footbridge built in 2021 by the West Jersey Trail Crew.
 After following some ATV tracks, turn left up a hill.
 After traversing the relatively level top, descend to Route 23 at Canistear Road, 33.4 miles from Route 511, where parking is available.